sola-st/CodeCureAgent/code_cure_agent/agent_config_and_prompt_files/suppress_violation_prompt_parts/prompt_design_suppress_violation.md

 There are different options of how to suppress a rule violation:

 1. Add a comment `// NOSONAR` to the same line where the rule violation is raised.
+This is the preferred solution, if possible.
 Ideally also add an explanation why it is suppressed to the comment.
 2. Add (or extend) the annotation `@SuppressWarnings({"java:S..."})` (where S... is the rule key) to a method or class or similar to suppress all violations of the rule in a method or class.
 Use this if adding a `// NOSONAR` doesn't work here.

 Constraints: